Can I exclude any SQL Server instances when I onboard with Azure Policy with SQL Server enabled by Azure Arc?

 Is the data from my instance of SQL Server sent to Azure?

 No. Microsoft only captures metadata and information about your SQL Server to help troubleshoot and inventory.
-The data sent does not include user data or about your utilization of SQL Server.
+The data sent doesn't include user data or about your utilization of SQL Server.

 Does SQL Server enabled by Azure Arc support Private Link?

 Yes.
-SQL Server enabled by Azure Arc supports Private Link for most endpoints, but some endpoints do not require Private Link and some endpoints are not supported.
+SQL Server enabled by Azure Arc supports Private Link for most endpoints, but some endpoints don't require Private Link and some endpoints aren't supported.
 For specific information, see Connected Machine agent network requirements.

 Does pay-as-you-go billing stop charging when connectivity between the SQL Server resource and Azure is temporarily interrupted?

-No, Intermittent internet connectivity does not stop the pay-as-you-go billing.
-The usage will be reported and accounted for by the billing logic when the connectivity is restored.
+No, Intermittent internet connectivity doesn't stop the pay-as-you-go billing.
+The usage is reported and accounted for by the billing logic when the connectivity is restored.

 Do I get charged if my virtual machine is stopped?

-No. When the VM is stopped, the usage data is not collected.
-Therefore, you will not be charged for the time the VM was stopped.
+No. When the VM is stopped, the usage data isn't collected.
+Therefore, you'll not be charged for the time the VM was stopped.

 Do I get charged if my SQL Server instance is stopped?

 No. The usage data collection requires an active SQL Server instance.
-Therefore, you will not be charged for the time the SQL Server instance was stopped.
+Therefore, you'll not be charged for the time the SQL Server instance was stopped.

 Do I get charged if my SQL Server instance was running for less than an hour?

 The billing granularity is one hour.
-If your instance was active for less than an hour, you will be billed for the full hour.
+If your instance was active for less than an hour, you are billed for the full hour.

 Is there a minimum number of cores with pay-as-you-go billing?

-Pay-as-you-go billing does not change the licensing terms of SQL Server.
-Therefore, it is subject to the four-core limit as defined in the SQL Server licensing terms.
+Pay-as-you-go billing doesn't change the licensing terms of SQL Server.
+Therefore, it's subject to the four-core limit as defined in the SQL Server licensing terms.

 If the affinity mask is specified for my SQL Server to use a subset of virtual cores, will it reduce the pay-as-you-go-charges?

-No. When you run your SQL Server instance on a virtual or physical machine, you are required to license the full set of cores that the machine can access.
-Therefore, your pay-as-you-go charges will be based on the full core count even if you use the affinity mask to limit your SQL Server's usage of these cores.
+No. When you run your SQL Server instance on a virtual or physical machine, you're required to license the full set of cores that the machine can access.
+Therefore, your pay-as-you-go charges are based on the full core count even if you use the affinity mask to limit your SQL Server's usage of these cores.
 See SQL Server licensing guide for details.

 Can I switch from pay-as-you-go to license and vice versa?